gcem/pathtracer/_posts/2021-04-20-acceleration-structures.md

 Bounding Volume Hierarchy, a k-d tree or just Brute Force intersection tests.

 As I had written in [visualizing acceleration structures][visualizing-acc], my Path Tracer also outputs the rendering time of each pixel.
-Along with different acceleration structures and different thresholds, these images provide a beautiful demonstration of how they work.
+These images provide a beautiful demonstration of how different acceleration structures with different thresholds work.
 Let's start with some images.
 Performance measurements will follow later.

 # Pixel rendering times